Peterborough, Ontario: Trent University

 Established in 1964, Trent University is a small liberal arts- and science-oriented institution.
 Trent's academic focus is on environmental, cultural and science studies.
 The main Symons Campus of Trent, located in the city's far north end, is approximately 14.6 km2, over half of which is a part of Trent's Nature Areas, an ecologically diverse wildlife nature reserve.

-Trent University operates largely through its colleges: Champlain, Lady Eaton, Catharine Parr Traill, Otonabee, Peter Gzowski and Julian Blackburn.
-Each college has its own residence halls, dining room and student government, except for Catharine Parr Traill (which consists only of part-time students and is located near downtown Peterborough) and Julian Blackburn (which is mostly administrative).
+Trent University operates largely through its colleges: Champlain, Lady Eaton, Catharine Parr Traill, Otonabee, Peter Gzowski.
+Each college has its own residence halls, dining room and student government.

 Fleming College

 Established in 1967, Fleming College (formerly Sir Sandford Fleming College), is a multidisciplinary institution with two primary campuses within the city of Peterborough:

 Sutherland Campus is located on Brealey Drive in the city's west end, and has recently undergone a massive expansion.
 The new St. Joseph's at Fleming is the first long-term care facility to be built on a college or university campus.
 In 2005, the Peterborough Sport & Wellness Centre was constructed to accommodate the college's athletic needs.

 McRae Campus was located in a renovated textile mill located on McDonnel Street near Monaghan Road.
 Formerly the School of Continuing Education and Skilled Trades, the campus closed in 2014 when the Kawartha Trades and Technology Centre opened on the Sutherland Campus.

 The college also operates satellite campuses in nearby Lindsay, Cobourg and Haliburton.